How to prepare for settlement day

 When do you get the keys after settlement?

-If you’re buying, selling or want to transfer between family members, let us help you.
-We offer expert conveyancing for property buyers and sellers across Newcastle, Maitland, Lake Macquarie, Port Stephens, Central Coast and NSW.
-Our team of solicitors and licenced conveyancers provide accurate, cost-effective and friendly service.
-Our app makes every conveyancing transaction simple and stress-free.
+If you’re buying, selling or want to transfer a property, let us help you.
+We offer expert property law and conveyancing across Newcastle, Maitland, Lake Macquarie, Port Stephens, Central Coast and NSW.